 Salvia miniata grows to 1m tall and is a red-flowered species with attractive shiny leaves and slender blooms.
 It comes from Mexico and can flower all year round in our climate, although is never a mass of blooms.
-It enjoys a part-shaded position, tending to wilt in hotter spots.
-It combines well with hot-coloured Canna and Dahlia in a sunny position or with red-centred bromeliad species, cane Begonia, or so-called red justicia (Odontonema strictum) in a shadier site.
-It tends to sucker a bit.
+It enjoys a part-shaded position, as in its native habitat, tending to wilt in hotter spots.
+It likes reasonable moisture and won't do well in a very dry spot.
+It combines well with hot-coloured red-centred bromeliad species, cane Begonia, or so-called red justicia (Odontonema strictum) in a shady site.
+It tends to sucker a bit, but is not invasive.
 It is best to prune it back in late winter.
+It is frost-sensitive.